g4ngli0s/CTF/CTFFwhibbit2017/rising_research.md

 Wm5kb2FXSmlhWFI3TTJ4ZmJqQnRZbkl6WDJRemJGOWtNR04wTUhKZk0zTmZUUzVGWTJobGJHOXVmUT09
 ```

 We get what it seems to be a new base64 string.
-Due to the fact that recursive encoding seems to be in place, we used the following script in order to recursively decode in base64 looking for a 'fwh' string on each iteratiom, which is our flag format:
+Due to the fact that recursive encoding seems to be in place, we used the following script in order to recursively decode in base64 looking for a 'fwh' string on each iteration, which is our flag format:

 ```
 #!/bin/bash